hugo-fixit/docs/content/guides/pwa-support/index.en.md

     An array of objects representing image files will be served as application icons.
 You can reuse the favicon of your site as the icons.

-There are other optional values you can set in the manifest file, check out this [documentation](https://developer.mozilla.org/en-US/docs/Web/Manifest) for more information.
+There are other optional values you can set in the manifest file, check out this [documentation][manifest] for more information.

 Here is a sample `site.webmanifest` file from this documentation site.